Phangan Island is to the northeast of Surat Thani, about 20 kilometers

 Food in Thailand

-Med riang is very much like a bean sprout but much larger in size and dark green in color.
-It can be eaten after the outer skin has been removed.
-It can be cooked with meat and vegatables or pickled for eating with gang, chili sauce or lon (ground meat or fish in chilli sauce).
+Med riang is very much like a bean sprout but much bigger in size and green in color.
+It can be eaten after the outer skin is removed.
+It can be cooked with vegetables and meat or pickled for eating with gang, chili sauce or lon (ground meat or fish in chilli sauce).